jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

 Estimated Duration: 5-10 minutes

-The machine we created above doesn't actually do amything for us, so let's make something better.
+The machine we created above doesn't actually do anything for us, so let's make something better.
 With a few quick modifications, our machine will install a basic web server for us, and display an output variable value for us at runtime.

 ### Set up our machine as a basic web server and add output data